-MEGVII are also working on embedded AI technology and an operating system to connect all this together.
-Having already developed the deep learning system, Brain++, MEGVII are working on an operating system for IoT, which will connect people, places, and objects together to work with each other automatically.
+MEGVII is also working on embedded AI technology and an operating system to connect all this together.
+Having already developed the deep learning system, Brain++, MEGVII is working on an operating system for IoT, which will connect people, places, and objects together to work with each other automatically.
 They are also working on different types of standardized hardware to encourage the widespread adoption of IoT, such as robots, personal communications devices, and sensors for Big Data analysis.
 By building an operating system that connects everything, MEGVII is taking us into the era of AI+Iot (AIoT), and with $607 million of investment, they sure have the funds to get us there.

-With over 68 million registered users already, 9F Group are steaming ahead in the financial sector offering AI financial services with a plethora of Big Data risk management and mobile application technologies to support their platform.
-Having received over $581 million in investment, 9F Group have already released wallets, security technology, education programs, and cash alternatives to use within their ecosystem.
+With over 68 million registered users already, 9F Group is steaming ahead in the financial sector offering AI financial services with a plethora of Big Data risk management and mobile application technologies to support their platform.
+Having received over $581 million in investment, 9F Group has already released wallets, security technology, education programs, and cash alternatives to using within their ecosystem.
 They also have an investment fund where they have already invested in 10 tech companies to explore the use of their technologies within 9F’s systems.
 They are supported by some pretty prevalent organizations, such as The People’s Bank of China and The China Banking Regulatory Commission.

-Founded in2009, Dataminr has a revolutionary platform that identifies breaking news and high impact events faster than any other system today.
+Founded in2009, Dataminr has a revolutionary platform that identifies breaking news and high-impact events faster than any other system today.
 With clients in over 70 countries worldwide, their technologies are used as a 24/7 vital tool for (mostly corporate) customers in sectors such as news, crisis management, finance, and corporate security.
 With such as diverse application potential and $577 million of invested capital in their remit, Dataminr is already being hailed as one of the world’s leaders in machine learning technology and AI, having been named one of the world’s 50 most disruptive private technologies by CNBC in 2016.

 Zymergen is a revolution in biological science, manipulating and developing microbes via AI technology for huge companies around the world.
 With their finger in many pies already, Zymergen work with the chemicals, materials, electronics, cosmetics, agriculture, and pharmaceutical industries, among others.
 By engineering microbes in such a way, they’re redefining the potential of biology to solve problems and build better products.
 Headquartered in NYC, Zymergen was founded in 2013 and has received over $574 million in funding so far.

-Operating out of Beijing, China, Cloudwalk Technologies are developing AI-assisted facial recognition technology.
+Operating out of Beijing, China, Cloudwalk Technologies is developing AI-assisted facial recognition technology.
 They focus on the aviation, financial, and public security markets, providing both hardware and software.
 Some of their most successful devices include door entry scanners, infrared facial scanning binoculars, and facial recognition terminals.
-To complement its tech, Cloudwalk Technologies has big-data management platforms to support its devices in analysing the data collected and providing actionable solutions, such as pairing airline passengers with their tickets.
+To complement its tech, Cloudwalk Technologies has big-data management platforms to support its devices in analyzing the data collected and providing actionable solutions, such as pairing airline passengers with their tickets.
 They have had $565.5 million of investment so far, which has led them to branch out rapidly into the niches they are trying to serve.

 Founded in 2009, Moviebook is one of the world’s leading visual technology businesses.
 Moviebook is the biggest intelligent imaging manufacturer in China, having clinched over $312 million in funding.
 With a focus on providing AI+ to the entertainment industry, Moviebook is also developing commercial technologies for AI video and image recognition.
 Their company works on Big Data, video structure, computer vision, and deep learning to provide video recognition technology to outstrip anything currently on the market.
 They are hoping that implementation within businesses can push ideas beyond what is currently conceived.

 Focusing on waste management solutions, Rubicon Global has developed a marketplace with a comprehensive selection of SaaS tools for the waste and recycling sectors.
-The enterprise tools help to collect and analyze data using AI, while also providing smart city solutions to help tackle the existing problems of over consumption and poor waste management.
-The technology is aimed at both the private and public sectors, and with $296.1 million of invested capital at their disposal, they are focusing on broad-scale adoption - they already have 1.5 million service locations worldwide.
+The enterprise tools help to collect and analyze data using AI, while also providing smart city solutions to help tackle the existing problems of overconsumption and poor waste management.
+The technology is aimed at both the private and public sectors, and with $296.1 million of invested capital at their disposal, they are focusing on broad-scale adoption – they already have 1.5 million service locations worldwide.
 In 2018, they won a place in Glassdoor’s ‘Top Ten Companies with Seriously Impressive Benefits’.

-Terminus Technologies is aiming to be a one-stop shop for AI solutions that build smart infrastructure.
+Terminus Technologies is aiming to be a one-stop-shop for AI solutions that build smart infrastructure.
 Working with private companies and governments around the world, Terminus Technologies is already prevalent in 70 cities.
 Leveraging AIoT, they are looking to implement their systems into public security, building energy management, urban design, and so on.
-Their solutions will allow clients real time monitoring and data analysis of cities in order to find actionable solutions.
+Their solutions will allow clients real-time monitoring and data analysis of cities in order to find actionable solutions.
 Their technologies include device perception, vehicle perception, fire perception, facial recognition, and much more, with the purpose of connecting all elements of a city into a large smart ecosystem.

-DataRobot have managed to acquire over $224 million toward their project, which offers a platform for data scientists to create predictive models faster than the tools they have today.
+DataRobot has managed to acquire over $224 million toward their project, which offers a platform for data scientists to create predictive models faster than the tools they have today.
 Thanks to its machine learning capabilities, the platform can change the economics and speed of predictive analytics, helping to deal with the shortage of human power.
 The platform searches through thousands of models to piece together algorithms, features, tuning parameters (and so on) to help better develop predictive models for datasets for more accurate results.
 By speeding up this process, data can be managed in a much more fluid manner, with this software becoming applicable across all industry sectors.

 Headquartered in Chicago, Uptake Technologies have been funded $218 million to develop their predictive analytics platform.
 Aimed across all industry sectors, Uptake Technologies have been particularly focusing on transport, manufacturing, construction, and healthcare.
 The platform enables users to analyze large datasets in order to predict ways in which companies can increase profit margins, to uncover untapped profit margins, and to prevent failures in the systems.
 Their platform combines a range of capabilities such as equipment monitoring, troubleshooting, operations optimization, workflow management, and risk assessment.

 Pony.ai is building both software for autonomous vehicles and the cars themselves, using AI to create safety and reliability in their technologies.
 Their vision to scale globally has been considerably helped by the $214 million invested into the concept.
-Aside from high quality and enhanced safety, Pony.ai are attempting to design the most stylish vehicles, with an emphasis on craftsmanship.
-With offices in the US and China, Pony.ai are dedicated to developing their growing staff, with a big focus on mentorship and collaboration.
+Aside from high quality and enhanced safety, Pony.ai is attempting to design the most stylish vehicles, with an emphasis on craftsmanship.
+With offices in the US and China, Pony.ai is dedicated to developing their growing staff, with a big focus on mentorship and collaboration.

 iCarbonX is like a personalized health roadmap that helps users to look back at their personal health history to look for risks and indicators of what is to come.
-The platform combines the user’s life data (such as exercise, food consumption, sleep patterns) with genomics, metabolism, and other markers to define a specific and continuous roadmap to help user manage their health and potential risk factors.
-Founded by Founded by Jun Wang, former CEO of Beijing Genomic Institute, iCarbonX has raised over $200 million in investment.
+The platform combines the user’s life data (such as exercise, food consumption, sleep patterns) with genomics, metabolism, and other markers to define a specific and continuous roadmap to help the user manage their health and potential risk factors.
+Founded by Jun Wang, former CEO of Beijing Genomic Institute, iCarbonX has raised over $200 million in investment.
 The company has already released its digital health platform, Meum, which is up and running and being used by thousands of customers.